-If black coffee isn’t your thing, there are healthier substitutes that will be better for you than the traditional teaspoon or packet of sugar.
+If black coffee isn’t your thing, there are healthier substitutes that are better for you than the traditional teaspoon or packet of sugar.

 There are about five grams of carbs and 20 calories in a teaspoon of sugar, but they add up quickly.
 What’s worse is that table sugar is mostly fructose, so added sugar dramatically increases blood sugar.
 In short, eating lots of the white stuff (and brown sugar, too) is linked to issues like diabetes, obesity and heart disease.

 Use those last two in moderation, because they each contain carbs and calories.
-However, cinnamon may stabilize blood sugar and reduce inflammation (and can even be added to ground coffee beans before you turn on your coffee maker), and dark chocolate is said to help improve cholesterol levels.
+However, cinnamon may stabilize blood sugar and reduce inflammation, and dark chocolate is said to help improve cholesterol levels.
 Besides, who would be opposed to coffee that tastes like a mocha?

 How about milk?

-The taste of nut milk will affect the taste of your coffee, but it’s a nice switch on dairy milk.
-If you’re going to stick with the “real” stuff, the healthiest milk is grass-fed.
-Stay away from non-dairy coffee creamers, though, because they often contain unhealthy trans fats, sugar and corn syrup which are bad for weight control and cholesterol levels.
+The taste of nut milk will affect the taste of your coffee, but it’s a nice alternative to dairy milk.
+If you’re going to stick with “real” milk, the healthiest choice is grass-fed.
+Stay away from non-dairy coffee creamers, though, because they often contain unhealthy trans fats, sugar, and/or corn syrup which are bad for weight control and cholesterol levels.